Security Companies helping manage your Contractors

 Do you need someone to check if the contractors started the job that day?
 Or if they’ve cleaned up their mess?
 Or if they’ve left the property exposed due to careless placement of equipment?
 Did they finish the task on Wednesday?
-Are they leaving screws and nails in the parking lot thus irritating tenants?
 Did they leave the roof access ladder or electrical panels open?
 Is that facility locked up after they’ve been in and out all day?

 They do all of those things, regularly.

 But no one is there to tell you about it.
 Until you start getting calls from tenants, or break-ins.
 Or if contractors feel they have a free hand at a property and no one’s watching, it makes it doubly easy for them to return, under cover of still working, and steal the equipment they just installed, or adjacent equipment.
 You wouldn’t believe how many times that happens.
 But when they know that a security patrol company has been notified of what their hours will be and when they would be there or not, they’re less likely to attempt such things, and now they know that if they were to come back later there will be someone coming by randomly so they know there’s a higher chance of getting caught.